justin950717/Spell_Checker_and_Correction_System/README.md

 ![image](https://github.com/justin950717/Spell_Checker_and_Correction_System/assets/95216403/6c036054-8826-4d56-a315-0b69ee3e13b4)

 To conclude, the ASC system developed in this project had successfully met all its design requirements, particularly in detecting and correcting non- and real-word errors in the astrological-text domain.
-I would also like to express my gratitude towards my wonderful groupmates Lim Chun Cheak and Wong Zheng Qie for making this project successful.
-Without their dedication and hardwork, this system may not happen.
+I would also like to express my gratitude towards my wonderful groupmates Lim Chun Cheak and Wong Zheng Qie for their dedication and hardwork in making this project successful.

 ***Note: Below is repository legend for easier naviagation***